 I hope you’ve enjoyed this travel chat with Lisa from One Ocean at a Time!
 Don’t forget to check out her travel stories on One Ocean at A Time and do follow her on social media Facebook, Twitter, Pinterest, Instagram

 While you’re here, why not take a peek at more travel chats with inspiring travel bloggers?
 They have so many tales to tell!

-If you have any feedback or suggestions for other mature travel bloggers to interview, please let me know in the comments box below!
+If you have any feedback or suggestions for other mature travel bloggers to interview, please get in touch with me!
 If you have any questions, feel free to ask too.
 Be sure to subscribe to my mailing list by popping your email in the form below and follow me on Facebook, Instagram, Pinterest and Twitter